BennoMan123/Contact_List_Project/README.md

   * Also added a better java docs method.

 10/28/23 Part 3:
-* Add @throws in the java docs in contacts and main classes.
+* Added @throws in the java docs in contacts and main classes.
 * Fixed up conditions in returnContact method to look more closely for "first" and "last" in first input.
 * Updated javadocs files.
 * Touched up all the javadocs comments in all classes.